U.S. gymnastics doctor's boss at Michigan State charged with sex crime

 The four criminal counts against Nassar’s former boss include fourth-degree criminal sexual conduct.
 The accusations also include failing to properly oversee Nassar, whose scandal sparked probes into why the U.S. Olympic Committee, USA Gymnastics and the university failed for years to investigate complaints.

-After a short hearing in state court in East Lansing, Strampel’s attorney John Dakmak told reporters: “My client denies that he ever engaged in any inappropriate touching of anyone.
+After a short hearing in state court in East Lansing, Strampel’s attorney John Dakmak told reporters, “My client denies that he ever engaged in any inappropriate touching of anyone.
 He denies that there was any quid pro quo for sexual favors.”Regarding the charges relating to Strampel’s supervision of Nassar, Dakmak said his client immediately involved other school officials in 2014 when the complaints surfaced and fired Nassar in 2016 when the sexual assault allegations were made.

-A Michigan State representative did not respond to a request for comment.
+Michigan State’s interim President John Engler said in a statement that one of his first actions upon his appointment in early February was moving to fire Strampel.
+Engler called the allegations against the former dean “disturbing.”

+“Today’s charges confirm our belief that he has fallen short of what is expected and required from academic leadership,” Engler said.

 Four female medical students told investigators Strampel made sexually suggestive comments during meetings, including what some perceived as academic privileges in exchange for sex.
 Two accused him of grabbing their buttocks without consent.